Four tips for writing outstanding goal statements

 Tip #4: Highlight your strengths

-The goal statement is your chance to add your personality and highlight your strengths as an applicant.
+The goal statement is your chance to add your personality and highlight your strengths as a graduate school applicant.
 It is also an opportunity to show the admissions committee a reason to admit you into the program even though you may be a bit shy of the recommended admissions guidelines.

 Even though the prompt might not explicitly state it, use your goal statement to address any of those potential gray areas or weaknesses that the committee might see in your transcript or application.
 Give an explanation of what’s changed, especially if your circumstances have to do with a specific situation.